 Headquartered in Boston, Blue Hills Bank’s market area is described as "Eastern Massachusetts through branch network and eCommerce channels."

-Established in 1871 as the Hyde Park Savings Bank, the Bank rebranded in 2011 as it sought “to transform itself from a sleepy 140-year-old institution with six branches to a growing bank with a broader line of offerings.”
+Established in 1871 as the Hyde Park Savings Bank, the Bank rebranded in 2011 as it sought "to transform itself from a sleepy 140-year-old institution with six branches to a growing bank with a broader line of offerings.”
 (Collateral trivia – seen from the coastline, the mountains in Norfolk County have a bluish hue.
 This distinctive coloring is caused by the presence of riebeckite, a type of silicate mineral.)
-Blue Hills Bank is currently Massachusetts’ 16th largest bank with assets in excess of $2.4 billion and more than 58,000 customer accounts.
+Blue Hills Bank is currently Massachusetts’ 17th largest bank with assets in excess of $2.6 billion and with nearly 56,000 customer accounts.

-When compared to the 378 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available within the Bank’s market area, Blue Hills Bank's 23-month Bump Up CD APY currently ranks second.
+When compared to the 383 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available within the Bank’s market area, Blue Hills Bank's 29-month Flexible CD APY currently ranks first.
+The ability to add funds during the first twelve months only enhances the 22-month Flexible CD’s competitiveness.